 This Catholic Character Education Levy is paid directly to the Catholic Schools Office (Hamilton), not St Thomas More School.
 It is for the good of the whole Diocese.

 When you enrol your child at our school, you sign a contract with the Catholic Education Office to say that you will pay the Attendance Dues.
 This money is collected to pay for loans on previous school developments and for current building projects in Catholic schools.
 The ownership of Catholic schools remains in the hands of the Proprietor (in our case the Bishop of Hamilton).
 This means that maintenance and updating of our buildings is also the responsibility of the Bishop’s Office.
-You can help by paying the Attendance Dues, which have been set at $436 per year per child for 2017.

 These can be paid annually, each term or through the year as it suits you.
 Please advise on your enrolment contract how you wish to be billed.
 This money is not collected by us but will be invoiced to you from the Catholic Schools Office in Hamilton.
 Any queries about Attendance Dues need to be directed to the Catholic Schools Office (telephone : 07 856 6989).
 If you are in a situation where paying Attendance Dues is putting undue financial pressure on your family, rather than leaving the school, make an appointment with the Principal to discuss ways we can support you.